How to Stop Email Tracking in Gmail

 - Save changes.

-This prevents automatic image downloads, which reduces tracking signals.
+This prevents automatic image downloads, which reduces tracking signals and improves privacy.

 Limitations of Blocking Images